-Vincent Briganti, a partner of the firm, is an internationally recognized lawyer and a leader of the class action bar.
-Under his guidance, the firm has earned its position as one of the top plaintiffs’ derivative manipulation and financial services antitrust class action firms in the world.
+Vincent Briganti is a partner in Lowey’s New York office.
+Mr. Briganti, an internationally recognized lawyer and leader of the class action bar, is the head of the firm’s Commodities, Futures, And Derivatives Group.
+Under his guidance, Lowey has earned its position as one of the top financial services antitrust plaintiffs firms in the world.

-As head of the firm’s Commodities, Futures and Derivatives Litigation practice group, Mr. Briganti is currently serving as court-appointed lead counsel in numerous class actions against global banking institutions involving antitrust, commodities fraud, and RICO claims relating to alleged manipulation of financial benchmarks, including the London Interbank Offered Rate (“LIBOR”) for the Japanese Yen, Swiss Franc and Pound Sterling, the Euroyen Tokyo Interbank Offered Rate (“TIBOR”), the Euro Interbank Offered Rate (“Euribor”), the Singapore Interbank Offered Rate (“SIBOR”) and the Singapore Swap Offer Rate (“SOR”), the Australian Bank Bill Reference Rate (“BBSW”), the London Silver Fixing (“Silver Fix”), and the Canadian Dollar Offered Rate (“CDOR”).
-Recoveries in the last two years in the Euribor, Yen-LIBOR, Swiss Franc, and Silver Fix cases already exceed $600 million.
+Mr. Briganti is currently serving as court-appointed lead counsel in numerous class actions against global banking institutions involving antitrust, commodities fraud, and RICO claims relating to alleged manipulation of financial benchmarks; including the London Interbank Offered Rate (“LIBOR”) for the Japanese Yen, Swiss Franc and Pound Sterling, the Euroyen Tokyo Interbank Offered Rate (“TIBOR”), the Euro Interbank Offered Rate (“Euribor”), the Singapore Interbank Offered Rate (“SIBOR”) and the Singapore Swap Offer Rate (“SOR”), the Australian Bank Bill Reference Rate (“BBSW”), the London Silver Fixing (“Silver Fix”), and the Canadian Dollar Offered Rate (“CDOR”).
+Recoveries in the last two years in the Euribor, Yen-LIBOR, Swiss Franc, and Silver Fix cases have already exceeded $750 million.

-Mr. Briganti is admitted to both the New York and Connecticut State bars and is a member of the bars of the U.S. Court of Appeals for the 2nd and 8th Circuits, and U.S. District Courts for the Southern and Eastern Districts of New York.
-Mr. Briganti received his J.D. from New York Law School in 1996, where he graduated with honors and served as a senior editor of the New York Law School Journal of International and Comparative Law, and he received a B.A. in Political Science from Iona College with honors in 1993.
+Mr. Briganti is admitted to both the New York and Connecticut State bars, and is a member of the bars of the U.S. Court of Appeals for the 2nd and 8th Circuits, and U.S. District Courts for the Southern and Eastern Districts of New York.
+Mr. Briganti received his J.D. from New York Law School in 1996, where he graduated with honors and served as a senior editor of the New York Law School Journal of International and Comparative Law.
+He received a B.A. in Political Science from Iona College, with honors, in 1993.